Off Beat (1986 film): Cast

+Release

+The film was theatrically released on April 11, 1986.

 Critical response

 In his review of April 11, 1986, Roger Ebert of the Chicago Sun-Times gave Off Beat three-and-a-half stars out of a possible four, describing it as one of the year's best comedies.

-Reinhold later said the film was "a little love story they tried to sell as a ... comedy.
+Judge Reinhold later said the film was "a little love story they tried to sell as a ... comedy.
 It wasn't marketed right.
 It wasn't a Police Academy clone movie, (but) people got the impression that it was.
 It was a pretty tame movie, by those standards, but I was proud of it."